nus-mtp/zoomable.js/README.md

 ### Step 4: Generate latest front-end assets

-Running the Grunt command will update the changes made to the front-end assets and compile it for further use later.
+Run the Grunt command to update the changes made to the front-end assets and compile it for further use later.
 ```bash
 $ grunt
 ```